mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 ```

 6) We need to get the file and send it to the browser on each visit.
-Modify the argonRequestListener to include the following code:
+Modify the simpleListener to include the following code:

 ```